rishikesanr/ML-Statistical-Analytics/README.md

 #### Forecasting Weather Time Series
 Forecasted weather time series using the Holt-Winters method, achieving a 95% confidence interval accuracy over 26 weeks.
 Identified the optimal model for capturing trend and seasonality, and making reliable predictions.

+#### Classification
+Developed a logistic regression model to classify breast cancer, achieving a mean accuracy of 94.9%.
+Using FDR to reduce false discoveries, key interaction terms significantly improved the model, explaining 98.2% of the variability in diagnosis.

 # Kaggle Competitions